 The Guest House is a cozy farmhouse for two with an open floor plan, spacious master bedroom and wrap around porch with views of the front pasture and weeping Willow.
 A bright interior with hardwood floors and the best views of the ranch.
 Hike up the hill to catch a sunset and enjoy your morning beverage sitting in the rocking chairs as the birds sing.

-Our Angus cattle graze the rolling hills, rotationally, year round and are fed high quality hay between seasons, based on live forage availability.
-Cattle enjoy year-round access to liquid protein supplements and minerals - keeping their health at peak performance.
-Feeding our cattle also provides a better bond with our mother cows and contributes to tame cattle that make it easy to gather when it comes time for sorting and round ups for vaccinations and general health checks.
-When you can pet your mother cows at feeding time, you can't ask for a more gentle herd.
-Our steers enjoy the best life possible with the great weather California has to offer, healthy forage + added nutrition with natural supplements along with clean water from our natural spring and stock ponds.
-Calves are raised along their mother's side until weaning time between six to ten months of age, when its time to convert from a milk diet to forage.
-Our steers spend a majority of their lives on pasture, with the last 60-90 days in a large space enjoying a nutritious diet including apples, beer malt, corn and molasses.
-We check our cattle daily by horseback or ATV and believe that caring for our livestock ourselves makes for better quality of life and in turn, higher quality beef.
-Genetics are a large factor for beef quality, marbling and flavor and we carefully hand select beautiful Registered Angus bulls which have proven genetics for our breeding stock.
-Our cattle eat less and gain more, therefore being the most sustainable grazing animals which contribute to a healthy ecosystem.
+Angus cattle graze the rolling hills, rotationally, year round and are fed high quality hay between seasons, based on live forage availability.
+Cattle enjoy year-round access to protein supplements and minerals - keeping their health at peak performance.
+Feeding my cattle also provides a better bond with our mother cows and contributes to tame cattle that make it easy to gather when it comes time for sorting and round ups for vaccinations and general health checks.
+When you can rub the faces of mother cows at feeding time, you can't ask for a more gentle herd.
+My steers enjoy the best life possible with the great weather California has to offer, healthy forage + bonus nutrition along with clean water from our natural spring and stock ponds.
+Calves are raised along their mother's side until weaning time which ranges between six to ten months of age, when its time to convert from a milk and forage diet to grazing forage.
+The steers spend a majority of their lives on pasture, with the last 60-90 days in a large space enjoying a nutritious diet including apples, beer malt, corn, molasses and other nutritional feed.
+Cattle are checked daily by horseback or ATV and I believe that caring for the livestock ourselves makes for better quality of life and in turn, higher quality beef.
+Genetics are a large factor for beef quality, marbling and flavor and I carefully hand select American Angus Association-registered Angus bulls which have proven genetics for my breeding stock.
+These cattle eat less and gain more, therefore being the most sustainable grazing animals, which contributes largely to a healthy ecosystem.
 The land speaks for itself with the healthy soil and nutritious forage.
+Steers are raised with love and humanely harvested by a local USDA-Certified processing service.

 When supporting small businesses, you'll be rewarded with consuming the highest quality product - guaranteed.